List of Swedish regiments

-This is a list of Swedish regiments and other military units (divisions, brigades, battalions, companies) that have existed since the 16th century.
+This is a list of Swedish regiments.
 Most formations have changed names several times during their existence.
 Listed here are commonly used names.

 Regiments were the highest organized organic units in the Swedish Army from the time of Gustavus Adolphus on to the Second World War.
 In 1949, the Swedish Army was reorganised, with the regiments being used as training units for conscripts during peacetime.
 The new main fighting unit was the brigade, only organised in wartime (with a few exceptions).
 The division (fördelning) is not a static organization, but can have brigades assigned and removed when needed, similar to other countries' corps formations.

-For a short background of the Swedish conscription system historically used, see the article on the Swedish allotment system.
+Regiments are most commonly used in the context of the Swedish Army with the exception of the coastal artillery and naval infantry which belongs to the Swedish Navy.

 Grand regiments

 Storregementen or landsregementen (regiments of the land), these regiments were organized by Gustavus Adolphus in the end of the 1610s from the smaller units fänika and fana raised in the various parts of Sweden during the time of Gustav Vasa: